Skip to main content

 Atomic:

-feature stack → patch history B } → SAME working copy
+feature view → patch history B } → SAME working copy

-Think of stacks as different views of patch history, NOT different workspaces.
+Think of views as different perspectives on patch history, NOT different workspaces.

 2. No Merge Conflicts